 Directions: For this assignment, students will prepare a written case conceptualization and plan of care.
 If you are participating in a field experience [practicum or internship] this semester, you may utilize a client at your field site.
 However, please do not share their real identity.
 Instead, use a pseudonym.
-If you are not at a site, prepare your written evaluation based on the main character from a film, TV show, or book.
-Please review the written example on Blackboard prior to completing the assignment.
+If you are not at a site, students may select one of the movies listed at the end of the syllabus and prepare your written evaluation based on the main movie character.
+Please review the written example on Canvas prior to completing the assignment.